avalanche-foundation/ACPs/ACPs/186-update-validator-manager/Readme.md

 ## Abstract

-This ACP proposes an extension to ACP-77 by introducing a new transaction type `UpdateValidatorManagerTx` to facilitate validator manager migration and upgrading without requiring proxy contracts or network upgrades.
+This ACP proposes an extension to [ACP-77](https://github.com/avalanche-foundation/ACPs/blob/main/ACPs/77-reinventing-subnets/README.md)  by introducing a new transaction type `UpdateValidatorManagerTx` to facilitate validator manager migration and upgrading without requiring proxy contracts or network upgrades.
 This enhancement allows L1s to:

 - Migrate validator management between different chains (e.g., from C-Chain to a native L1)
 - Recover from misconfigurations where validator managers were set to inaccessible chains
 - Avoid the need for proxy contracts and their associated security concerns
 - Implement smooth upgrade paths without requiring network upgrades

-By providing a flexible mechanism for validator manager migration, this proposal significantly enhances the sovereignty and adaptability of Avalanche L1s.
+By providing a flexible mechanism for validator manager migration, this proposal significantly enhances the sovereignty, security, and adaptability of Avalanche L1s.

 ## Motivation